 Positive psychologists who have attained their master’s in applied positive psychology (MAPP) become management consultants, might offer career counseling and positive workplace instruction to corporate leaders and CEO’s, counsel the military in positive strategies, work within law offices, and in human resource departments.

 There is no salary data relating to only positive psychologists.
-However, the US Bureau of Labor Statistics reports that psychologists in general earned a median salary of $72,580 in 2015.
-The psychology career field is expected to see a 19-percent increase in job opportunities through 2024, which is much faster than average for all careers.
+However, the US Bureau of Labor Statistics (BLS) reports that psychologists in general earned a median salary of $81,040 in 2021.
+The psychology career field is expected to see a 6% increase in job opportunities through 2031, which is a little faster than average for all careers.

 How to Increase Your Job Prospects as a Positive Psychologist